Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

-where $n_\mu$ denotes the dimension of the irreducible representation.
-For finite groups, $V$ is the order of the group and the sum in (\ref{eq:30}) runs over all group elements, whereas for continuous groups, $V$ is the volume of the parameter space of the group, and the sum over the group elements should be replaced by an integral over the group parameters.
+For finite groups, $V$ is the order of the group and the sum in {\Eq}~(\ref{eq:30}) runs over all group elements, whereas for continuous compact groups, $V$ is the volume of the parameter space of the group, and the sum over the group elements should be replaced by an integral over the group parameters.
+For example, for the rotational group in three dimensions, where the group elements depend on three Euler angles $\Omega=(\alpha,\beta,\gamma)$, the volume is $V=\int d\Omega=8\pi^2$ and the dimension of the representation characterized by the angular momentum $I$ is $n_I=2I+1$.
+Moreover, for continuous non-compact groups (like the translational group), representations are labeled by continuous parameters and the Kronecker deltas must be replaced by Dirac deltas.